rntmc/My_TMS/newNote.md

 - [] add distance and freight cost to Orders
 - [] Add Product quantity rows
 - [] Add measurements rows
+- [] Add possibility to attach docs to Orders and Loads

 - [] The status should change once the button "check" is clicked.
 We need to refresh the page to work
 - [] Only Carrier and Admin should be able to change orders/load status